 Why a collective?
-Because we believe that the only way to make impact is by forming clever coalitions.
-The SDG Impact Collective is a collective of kindred spirit companies, experts and agencies, bringing together colleagues (young & old), key stakeholders, topic experts and future change makers to co-create impact and progress for the SDGs.
+Because we believe that the only way to make an impact is by forming clever coalitions.
+The SDG Impact Collective is a collective of kindred spirit companies, experts, and agencies, bringing together colleagues (young & old), key stakeholders, topic experts, and future change-makers to co-create impact and progress for the SDGs.
 As the SDG Impact Collective we will help companies develop inspiring, actionable and measurable strategies towards impact.

 In order to do so, we created a work process that we call the ‘Impact Cycle’.
 In this collaborative process, we go through 5 stages: scope, develop, initiate, scale, roll-out.
 We move on from ‘understanding your SDG footprint’ to ‘unleash your full potential’, ‘set new standards’ and ‘make impact’.